Andrew Lack (executive): Nonprofit journalism

 In 2016, Lack founded Mississippi Today, a nonprofit news organization that won a Pulitzer Prize in 2022 for its investigation into the Mississippi welfare funds scandal.
 Mississippi Today was founded under the umbrella of a parent organization also founded by Lack, Deep South Today, which operates nonprofit news organizations in U.S. southern states.

 In 2024, Lack became the executive producer of the new PBS series Deadlock, a series of panel discussions modeled after the Fred Friendly Seminars.

 Personal life

 Lack married twice.
 In 1970, he married Pamela Ann Blafer in a Jewish ceremony at the Temple Emanu-El in Manhattan.
 Lack was married to Betsy Kenny Lack from 1992 until their divorce in 2020.
+He currently resides in New York City with his partner, Bella Patton.

+In March 2015, Lack put his 7,000-square-foot mansion in Bronxville, Westchester County, New York up for sale for $4.1 million.
+In addition, he also owns an additional property in Lake Placid, in New York's Adirondack region.

+Accolades

-He was honored by the UJA-Federation of New York’s Broadcast, Cable & Film Division on April 9, 2013, for his generous support.
+On April 9, 2013, Lack was honored by the UJA-Federation of New York’s Broadcast, Cable & Film Division for his generous support.